- Breaking the Enigma Machine’s code was crucial for defeating the Nazis during World War II and saving millions of lives.

 After the war, Turing continued to work on an idea for a “universal Turing machine” which was the first theoretical idea for a true working computer.
 His published design for the “Automatic Computing Engine” is believed to be the precursor to the first functional computers that emerged several years later.

-- The Complete History of the First ATM/Cash Machine
+The History of the Enigma Machine in Film